 The Rhode Island state budget allowed for legal sports betting in the state in June 2018.
 The first bets were placed in November of that year, and legal sports wagering - operated by IGT-William Hill - is currently available at Twin River's two properties in Lincoln and Tiverton, Rhode Island.
 Since then, the Rhode Island law has been changed to add provisions allowing for legal mobile betting offered by the casino sportsbook operators in conjunction with the state lottery.
-Online sports betting in Rhode Island is limited by only offering a lone, lottery-run betting site and requires in-person registration prior to placing a bet.
+The lottery had hoped to have the app available for the 2019 football season, but a lawsuit attempting to block sports betting in the state could slow the process.